wykeenjenga/CryptoBit/README.md

 - Supporting **iOS 14+** to leverage SwiftUI integration.
 - Using **Core Data** for favorites persistence.
 - Employing **Combine** for reactive state management.
-- Hybrid UI: performance-critical lists in UIKit, micro-views in SwiftUI.
+- Hybrid UI: performance-critical lists using UITableview and cells in UIKit, views in SwiftUI.

 ---